michaelehmke/michaelehmke.github.io/_posts/2019-07-24-smtp-header-injection.md

 It can be seen that the message injected from the header was prepended to the original message in the body.
 At this point, the attacker does not yet have full control over what is displayed in the body since the original message is still being shown.

-RFC 1341 defines another optional header field that is less apparent when viewing an email.
-This is the Content-Type field and this allows the sender of the email to specify the type of the content that will be in the body of the mail.
-There are several content-types defined including application, audio, image, text, etc. and if there is no Content-Type specified, it will default to text/plain.
-The multipart/mixed Content-Type will be the focus here.
+[RFC 1341](https://tools.ietf.org/html/rfc1341) defines another optional header field that is less apparent when viewing an email.
+This is the `Content-Type` field and this allows the sender of the email to specify the type of the content that will be in the body of the mail.
+There are several content-types defined including application, audio, image, text, etc. and if there is no Content-Type specified, it will default to `text/plain`.
+The `multipart/mixed` Content-Type will be the focus here.

 This essentially allows the body to be partitioned into multiple different sections where each section may have a different Content-Type.
 Each section is partitioned off by beginning and ending boundaries, where a single boundary designation can be both the end of the previous section and the start of the next.
 This Content-Type becomes important because any text outside of the boundaries, either before or after, will not be displayed in the email.